It’s Frugal Friday! The time when we take a few moments to focus on tips and hints for frugal living.

 - Grow a garden: If you have room in your yard, try out your green thumb skills.
 You can grow what your family will eat (and they might be game for trying more things if they have a hand in growing them!).
 You can also have more control over how your food is grown, so you won’t have to worry about pesticides or other chemicals.

 - Prepare more of your own food rather than opting for convenience foods: Not only is this more frugal, but it helps you avoid processed convenience foods and limit the stuff that you don’t want to eat.
+Meal planning can really help simplify this part of the equation!

 How do you combine a healthy lifestyle with frugal living?
 Do you combine couponing with eating naturally/organically?
 Share your ideas in the comments or on Facebook.
 Thanks for sharing!